gyrdym/ml_algo/README.md

 final testData = splits[1];
 ```

-`splitData` accepts `DataFrame` instance as the first argument and ratio list as the second one.
+`splitData` accepts a `DataFrame` instance as the first argument and ratio list as the second one.
 Now we have 70% of our
-data as a validation set and 30% as a test set for evaluating generalization error.
+data as a validation set and 30% as a test set for evaluating generalization errors.

 ### Set up a model selection algorithm

-Then we may create an instance of `CrossValidator` class to fit [hyperparameters](https://en.wikipedia.org/wiki/Hyperparameter_(machine_learning))
+Then we may create an instance of `CrossValidator` class to fit the [hyperparameters](https://en.wikipedia.org/wiki/Hyperparameter_(machine_learning))
 of our model.
 We should pass validation data (our `validationData` variable), and a number of folds into CrossValidator
 constructor.